 –says that while living in a Zen monastery in Tokyo for three years, he worked as a “Swedish masseur” for attractive Japanese women.

-When an award-winning American crew planned to do a documentary for National Geographic TV about Japan’s mafia underworld, they wanted the best Tokyo-based staff they could find.
+When the award-winning American crew planned to examine Japan’s mafia underworld, they wanted the best Tokyo-based staff they could find.

 They needed someone immersed in Japan’s media culture who could also meet the standards of elite western journalism.
 They hired Jake Adelstein, a self-styled expert on gangs known collectively as The Yakuza.
-After all, he was author of the book Tokyo Vice, ranked 136,021 on Amazon’s best-seller list.
+After all, he was author of the book Tokyo Vice, listed as a best-seller on Amazon.
 Impressed by his lone article in the Washington Post years ago, the US-based crew hoped he would provide them access to senior yakuza and police sources, which he alone could offer, they thought.

 But according to sources in Japan who worked on the project, Adelstein’s “erratic behaviour” raised alarms about whether he has fabricated sources and quotes in his book and articles in the Atlantic Wire, the Telegraph and other international media.
 They claimed Adelstein, unable to deliver sources as promised, went to America for a week during the 20-day shoot, and then tried to sabotage the project, which involved more than 50 people, by repeatedly crying wolf about Japan’s “dangers”.
 With Adelstein sidelined, the crew found other ways to reach two current gangsters, two former yakuza, a private detective, a policeman, a foreign expert, and three Japanese authors, all of whom agreed to be interviewed on camera for the insightful and visually-stunning documentary Crime Lords of Tokyo.